The Acrobatics of BQP: Introduction

 \subsection{Our Results}

 We achieve new oracle separations that show an astonishing range of possible behaviors for $\mathsf{BQP}$ and related complexity classes---in at least one case, resolving a longstanding open problem in this topic.
 Our title, ``The Acrobatics of $\mathsf{BQP}$,'' comes from a unifying theme of the new results being ``freedom.''
 We will show that, as far as relativizing techniques can detect, collapses and separations of classical complexity classes place surprisingly few constraints on the power of quantum computation.
+In most cases, this can be understood as ultimately stemming from the fact that one cannot ``fix the randomness'' (or quantumness) used by a quantum algorithm, similarly to how one fixes the randomness used by a randomized algorithm in many complexity-theoretic arguments.

 As we alluded to earlier, many of our new results would not have been possible without Raz and Tal's analysis of $\Forrelation$ \cite{RT19}, which we rely on extensively.
 We will treat $\Forrelation$ no longer as just an isolated problem, but as a sort of cryptographic code, by which an oracle can systematically make certain information available to $\mathsf{BQP}$ machines while keeping the information hidden from classical machines.